School Board Policy 406 -

 B. All other data on individuals is private or confidential.

-A. "Confidential" means the data is not available to the subject.
+A. "Confidential" means the data is not public and is not accessible to the subject.

 B. "Finalist" means an individual who is selected to be interviewed.

 C. “Parking space leasing data” means the following government data on an application for, or lease of, a parking space: residence address, home telephone number, beginning and ending work hours, place of employment, location of parking space and work telephone number.

 D. "Personnel data" means government data on individuals maintained because they are or were employees, applicants for employment, volunteers for the school district.
 Personnel data include data submitted by an employee to the school district as part of an organized self-evaluation effort by the school district to request suggestions from all employees on ways to cut costs, make the school district more efficient, or to improve school district operations.